 5 Other Programming Languages to Pay Attention to

-Some of the most in-demand programming languages in 2022 include:
+Some of the most in-demand programming languages include:

 Ruby is a consistently popular choice among language programmers for various cross-platform projects.
 Ruby is an interpreted, high-level, dynamically typed language that leverages just-in-time compilation.